League of Coloured Peoples

-The League of Coloured Peoples (LCP) was a British civil-rights organization that was founded in 1931 in London by Jamaican-born physician and campaigner Harold Moody with the goal of racial equality around the world, a primary focus being on black rights in Britain.
-In 1933, the organization began publication of the civil-rights journal, The Keys.
+The League of Coloured Peoples (LCP) was a British civil-rights organisation that was founded in 1931 in London by Jamaican-born physician and campaigner Harold Moody with the goal of racial equality around the world, a primary focus being on black rights in Britain.
+In 1933, the organisation began publication of the civil-rights journal, The Keys.
 The LCP was a powerful civil-rights force until its dissolution in 1951.

 The beginning

 Harold Moody, a physician and devout Christian, was frustrated with the prejudice he experienced in Britain, from finding employment to simply obtaining a residence.
 Through his involvement with the London Christian Endeavour Federation, Moody began to confront employers who were refusing jobs to black Britons.
 On 13 March 1931, in a YMCA in Tottenham Court Road, London, Moody called a meeting with the contacts he had made over the years.
 He was helped by Charles H. Wesley, an African-American history professor visiting Britain on a Guggenheim Fellowship, who was a member of the National Association for the Advancement of Colored People (NAACP).
 On this night, they formed The League of Coloured Peoples.